sic2/pac/README.md

 This is a list of project currently maintained by the PAC community.

-PAC stands for [Programmatori A Catania](https://www.facebook.com/groups/programmatoriCatania/) and it is a no-profit digital community.
+PAC stands for [Programmatori A Catania](https://www.facebook.com/groups/programmatoriCatania/) and it is a noprofit digital community.

 All projects have open licenses and anyone is welcome to contribute.